The Autistic Project Manager: My Journey Through Project Management

 I was selective about meetings, choosing those that added real value.

-I hired the right people including a senior people person to run my Professional Services division.
+I hired the right people, including a senior people person to run my Professional Services division.

 At times, I struggled with networking and informal social expectations, but I found ways to connect through shared goals and clear communication.
 Leading a company taught me that success comes from understanding your strengths and finding ways to work with, not against, your natural tendencies.